gustavosaume/iMyFace/README.md

 Choosing the right(or wrong) tools for the job
 ===============================================

-After a few projects developed with Python it was my obvious answer, but one day I remembered [this post](http://dougmccune.com/blog/2008/09/13/using-bitmapdata-for-array-manipulation-in-as3/) from Doug McCune (from back in the days when I was working with Flex) and thought it would be fun to use a similar approach to build an adjacency matrix.
+After a few projects developed with Python it was my obvious answer, but one day I remembered [this post](http://dougmccune.com/blog/2008/09/13/using-bitmapdata-for-array-manipulation-in-as3/) from Doug McCune (from back in the days when I was working with Flex) and thought it would be fun to use a similar approach to build an adjacency matrix and add some cool visualization to the project.

 I fired up Flex Builder and minutes later my computer almost crashed.
 I forgot how slow and resource consuming Flex Builder was, so after seconds of consideration I dropped Flex as an alternative.
 But the Bitmapdata idea kept reappearing in my thoughts and decided to try the Canvas element, so I moved to JavaScript.